ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

         * Interceptor3
         * Interceptor4

-The idea here is that each interceptor for a specific phase do not depend on other interceptors on the same phase, but can depend on interceptors from previous phases.
+The idea here is that each interceptor for a specific phase does not depend on other interceptors on the same phase, but on interceptors from previous phases.

-When executing a pipeline, all the registered interceptors will be executed in the order defined by phases.
+When executing a pipeline, all the registered interceptors will be executed in the order defined by the phases.

 ### [ApplicationCallPipeline](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-core/src/io/ktor/application/ApplicationCallPipeline.kt)